 There are a number of alternative feedback mechanisms that may be suitable for applied research which may address known flaws with academic feedback processes.
 For example, direct work with stakeholders throughout the research process may provide more relevant and actionable feedback.
 Furthermore, there might be institutional policies, templates or supervision which may facilitate research decision-making and more established or explicit industry standards to dictate quality of practice.
 As such, there are many reasons to believe that researchers may have qualitatively different mechanisms of impactful feedback when conducting applied research compared to strictly academic work.

 To date there has been little clearly disseminated understanding or evaluation of the feedback mechanisms available to applied researchers, despite the importance of their work.
-Yet, there is great potential for each community to learn from each others’ practices and to build more rigorous quality assurance mechanisms in both domains.
+Yet, there is great potential for each community to learn from each other’s practices and to build more rigorous quality assurance mechanisms in both domains.
 To facilitate this learning and better understand the choice and implementation of feedback mechanisms in applied research, the current study also addresses the following question:

 RQ2: What feedback processes are available and adopted by applied researchers?